QuasarApp/Patronum/README.md

 # Patronum
-This is extension libraries for control your daemons.
+This is extension libraries for control your daemons based on QtServices from qt-solutions.

 ### Why is Patronum
 Because this library offer easy interface for control your demons like the magic of Harry Potter offer control dementors.